EYFS

 Nursery

-In the Nursery, Miss Kasia is our Nursery teacher with Mrs Maton, Miss Edwards and Miss Ewa also working in the Nursery to support the children’s exploration, development and learning.
+In the Nursery, the staff use their forenames with the children.
+Mrs Mousley is our Head of Early Years, Miss Kasia is our Nursery teacher, while Miss Ewa, Miss Maria and Miss Jemma all work in the Nursery to support the children’s exploration, development and learning.

-If you ever have any questions, please do not hesitate to ask any of the Nursery staff.
+If you ever have any questions, please do not hesitate to ask any of the Nursery Team.

 The Nursery sessions are split as follows:

-There are options for children to attend nursery all day (9am-3pm) and should this be of interest please speak to the school reception.
+- There are options for children to attend nursery all day (9am-3pm) with a 30 hour code, please speak to the school reception for more information.

 Reception